Carl-Maxwell/promulgation.ninja/docs/schema.md

 key         | string    | not null
 value       | text      |

+* to clarify, the value here is serialized JSON, the key is the presentable name of the field ("First Name", "Subject", etc)

 ## submissions
 column name | data type | details
 ------------|-----------|-----------------------